 Table of Contents

-When Registering as a Sex Offender is a Requirement
+When registering as a sex offender is a requirement in Maine

-Not all convictions for sex crimes require you to register as a sex offender in Maine.
+Not all convictions require you to register as a sex offender in Maine.
 To make matters even more complex, Maine changed its sex offender registration requirements on January 1, 2013.

-For cases that happened in 2012 or before, the Sex Offender Registration and Notification Act of 1999 (SORNA 1999) differentiates between “sex offenses” and “violent sex offenses.”
+For cases that happened between 1982 and 2012, the Sex Offender Registration and Notification Act of 1999 (SORNA 1999) differentiates between “sex offenses” and “violent sex offenses.”

 People who have been convicted of an eligible sex offense have the duty of registering on Maine’s sex offender list.
 This is an active requirement – forms will not be provided to you and meetings will not be scheduled on your behalf.

-You have to go out of your way to register.
-The only thing the court will do is tell you whether you have to register as a sex offender and for how long.
+You must make the effort and follow through with your registration.
+The only thing the court will inform you about is whether you have to register as a sex offender and for how long.

-After being released from jail or put on probation, the court, jail, or mental health institute will tell you about the sex offender registration process.
+If you are being released from jail or put on probation, the court or jail will inform you about the sex offender registration process.
 The initial registration is the most intensive one.
-You’ll have to provide:
+This is just some of the information you’ll have to provide:

 - Your name